 You have a lot to read and a limited amount of time to do it.
 How can you read most effectively?
 What strategies will help you get the most out of your reading?
 Paul Edwards' short essay, "How to Read a Book" offers a number of useful answers.

 Tulane University and the city of New Orleans offers a range of research resources of tremendous depth and richness.
 Our research collections in Latin America, the U.S. South and African-American history are nationally recognized and offer unique opportunities for students and faculty.
-Click here for a listing of more libraries and research collections.
+Visit the Tulane Libraries website for a listing of more libraries and research collections.

 Newcomb-Tulane College Undergraduate Code of Academic Conduct, also known as the Honor Code, details expectations of undergraduate student conduct and describes both the meaning and consequences of cheating, plagiarism and other forms of academic dishonesty.
 It is every student's responsibility to be familiar with and follow the Code of Academic Conduct.